tempusfugit-lab/blirhotp/README.md

 ## Usage

 ````
-// create secret key by hex strings.
+// create a secret key by hex strings.
 var secret = Hmac.xk("3132333435363738393031323334353637383930");
-// generate HOTP with the key and count 0.
+// generate an HOTP value with the key and count 0.
 var hotpNumber = Hotp.generate(secret, 0);

 console.log(hotpNumber); // 755224